Code of Practice

 – Promote high levels of accountability and transparency by organisations fundraising from the public.

 – Provide clarity and assurances to donors and prospective donors about the organisations they support.

 Helium Arts’ reports on our fundraising activities are available in our most recent Audited Accounts and Annual Report above.

 We at Helium Arts have considered the Statement and believe we meet the standards it sets out.
 Where we have not complied with the Statement we have provided an explanation in our Fundraising Compliance Statement

 We welcome your feedback on our performance via the contact information provided below.

 See our Feedback and Complaints Procedure in our Fundraising Compliance Statement.

 Child Safeguarding Statement

-In 2018, Helium Arts published a Child Safeguarding Statement, in compliance with the Children First Act 2017.
+In July 2019, Helium Arts published a new Child Safeguarding Statement, in compliance with the Children First Act 2017.
 You can read our Child Safeguarding Statement here.

 At Helium Arts we’re committed to protecting your privacy, ensuring that your data receives the highest standards of security and confidentiality.
 All Helium’s data protection activities comply with the requirements of the relevant Irish legislation, namely the Irish Data Protection Act (1988), and the Irish Data Protection (Amendment) Act (2003), as well as European-wide legislation under General Data Protection Regulation (GDPR), 2018.